National Debt Relief Contact National Debt Relief

-How does an IVA affect my Credit Rating?
+Will an IVA affect my Credit Rating?

-When you enter into an IVA all unsecured accounts automatically go into default, given that you have ceased to comply with the terms and conditions of the relevant credit agreements.Some of your accounts may already have been in default prior to that time.
+Some of your accounts may already have been in default prior to that time.
 All defaults are recorded on your credit files which are maintained by credit reference agencies such as Experian and Equifax.
 Access to and publication of such personal financial data relating to insolvent individuals is not prohibited by the Data Protection Act.
 The business of the credit reference agencies is to retrieve such data, record it on your credit file and sell it to interested parties provided they have a consumer credit license.
 Thus banks, mortgage providers, HP providers, credit card providers and even trading creditors may be able to access your credit file.
 For a small fee you or any private individual can obtain their own credit file.
 In certain instances, a private individual can obtain the credit file of another individual such as when the two individuals are co-habiting or even sharing the same house.

 The record of such defaults remains on your credit file for six years from the time that the default occurred.
-If you enter into an IVA, default data will not be removed from your credit file for six years, even if you successfully complete your IVA and obtain a Certification of Completion (of your IVA) from your supervisor.
+If you do an IVA, default data will not be removed from your credit file for six years, even if you successfully complete your IVA and obtain a Certification of Completion (of your IVA) from your supervisor.

 A standard condition of your IVA is that you do not acquire any credit or enter into any credit agreement without the express permission of your supervisor, who in turn may have to obtain the express permission of your creditors.
 There are usually some practical exceptions to this, which are anticipated and detailed in your IVA proposal.
 For example, you will usually be allowed to incur credit in regard to some utilities such as water charges, electricity and gas but a monetary ceiling is normally imposed on such items of expenditure e.g. no more than £500 credit may be incurred in respect of such items.
 Your credit file will carry the records of such credit activities.
 It is important to maintain payments in respect of all forms of credit allowed by your IVA and when you complete your IVA, you would expect your good track record on such credit to be viewed positively by creditors.